How do you improve female representation in the hi-tech industry?

 “In terms of data, we’re from where we should be: in terms of female CEOs, the number is really marginal.
 If I look at the portfolio for all of the great VC funds that have great companies, at the end of the day women CEOs are a very small number - but they’re there, and it’s a growing number.”

-What would you say is the primary barrier to increasing that number?
+What would you say is the primary barrier in increasing that number?

 Besides positive modeling, is there anything else to focus on?